 Executive session according to Robert’s Rules of Order

 “A deliberative assembly or committee is normally entitled to determine whether nonmembers may attend or be excluded from its meetings (even when not in executive session).
 Many public and semi-public bodies, however, are governed by sunshine laws—that is, their meetings must be open to the public.
 Normally, such laws have no application to private, nongovernmental bodies.”
-Robert’s Rules of Order Newly Revised, 11th edition, p.
-96, ll.
-21-27.
+Robert’s Rules of Order Newly Revised, 12th edition, 9:28.

 Value of transparency